CST/CDT

 Offset: CET is 1 hour ahead Greenwich Mean Time (GMT) and is used in Europe

-Principal Cities: The largest city in the CET timezone is Berlin from Germany with population about 3.426 million people.
-Other major cities in the area are Madrid, Rome, Paris, Algiers
+Principal Cities: The largest city in the CET time zone is Berlin in Germany, with about 3.426 million people.
+Other major cities in this time zone include Madrid, Rome, Paris, Algiers.

 German: MEZ - Mitteleuropäische Zeit